-Analyses and results.
-In accordance with our preregistered analysis plan, subjects who had at least two trials in which the reproduced duration was 75% longer or shorter than the actual event duration were excluded.
-A total of 97 subjects remained after these exclusions.
-After excluding these subjects, we also excluded trials in which the reproduced duration was less than 250 ms (this was to exclude trials in which subjects accidentally pressed the spacebar), as well as trials in which subjects pressed the spacebar more than three times before the prompt appeared, and trials in which subjects pressed the exclusion of eight additional trials in total across all subjects.
+In accordance with our pre-registered analysis plan, subjects who had at least two trials in which the reproduced duration was 75% longer or shorter than the actual event duration were excluded.
+97 subjects remained after these exclusions.
+After excluding these subjects, we also excluded trials in which the reproduced duration was less than 250ms (this was to exclude trials in which subjects accidentally pressed the spacebar), as well as trials in which subjects pressed the spacebar more than three times before the prompt appeared, and trials in which subjects pressed the spacebar more than once after the prompt appeared.
+This led to the exclusion of 8 additional trials in total across all subjects.

-Mean reproduced duration was significantly longer for one-silence sequences than two-silences sequences [t(96) = 4.73, P < 0.001], demonstrating that the one-silence-is-more illusion replicates with a duration reproduction task.[‡]
+Mean reproduced duration was significantly longer for one-silence sequences than two-silences sequences (t(96)=4.73, p<.001), demonstrating that the one-silence-is-more illusion replicates with a duration reproduction task.3